Aichwald

-Aichwald is a municipality in the district of Esslingen in Baden-Württemberg in southern Germany.
+Aichwald (/de/) is a municipality in the district of Esslingen in Baden-Württemberg in southern Germany.

 Municipality arrangement

 Aichwald consists of the formerly independent municipalities Aichelberg, Aichschieß and Schanbach.
 For former municipality Aichelberg Aichelberg the village belongs (2355 inhabitants, as at 31 July 2010).
 For former municipality Aichschieß the village Aichschieß include (1 580 inhabitants) and the hamlet Krummhardt (759 inhabitants) and the proofs of former village Egli Weiler.
 For former municipality Schanbach the village Schanbach include (2639 inhabitants) and the place Lobenrot (242 inhabitants).